cablelabs/transparent-security/docs/int_header/INT_header.md

 The INT header is defined in two portions.
 One is the Header for the INT metadata and the second is the actual metadata.

-There are two INT headers that will be used with Transparent Secuirty.
-One for the originating device on the customer premisis and the second is for the network path (Switches and gateways).
+There are two INT headers that will be used with Transparent Security.
+One for the originating device on the customer premises and the second is for the network path (Switches and gateways).

 ## IP Header update